Disclaimer

 Redirecting Standard Error (stderr)

-Redirecting stderr works similarly, but you need to explicitly specify the file descriptor number (2
+Redirecting stderr works similarly, but you need to explicitly specify the file descriptor number (2) before the redirection operator.

 -

-(Overwrite): Redirects stderr (file descriptor 2) to a file, overwriting it if it exists.- Syntax:
+2>(Overwrite): Redirects stderr (file descriptor 2) to a file, overwriting it if it exists.- Syntax:

-- Example: Run the
+command 2> error_log_filename - Example: Run the

-command from the previous workshop, saving only the error messages (like "Permission denied") tofind_errors.log
+findcommand from the previous workshop, saving only the error messages (like "Permission denied") tofind_errors.log.
+The normal output (found files) will still appear on the terminal.

 - Syntax: